What are the Maximum Mortgage Terms?

 Extending an interest-only mortgage

-This is sometimes possible at the lender’s discretion and some people choose this option as a stop-gap solution if their repayment vehicle has faltered and the end of the term is drawing near.
-See our article on extending an interest-only mortgage term for more information.
+This is sometimes possible at the lender’s discretion, and some people choose this option as a stop-gap solution if their repayment vehicle has faltered and the end of the term is drawing near.
+For more information, see our article on extending an interest-only mortgage term.

 We're so confident in our service, we guarantee it.